-Later Anglo-Saxon and Norman coinage may be found on the new page.
+Later Anglo-Saxon and Norman coinage may be found here.

 ALL COINS COMES WITH ITS OWN CERTIFICATE OF AUTHENTICITY

 Reverse: Horse, right, with double upper front legs, large pelletal sun ring above

 Ref: ABC 1803 (cf to 1797 for ground line) Spink 397

 £140 (+P&P to UK, other location please ask first)